 I have upgraded the Citrix ADC release/build.
 However, after the upgrade process, the appliance fails to start.
 Can I downgrade the appliance’s software to the previous release/build?

 Yes.
 You can start the appliance with the kernel.old kernel file.
-When you restart the appliance, press the F1 key when the appliance console displays the Press F1 message.
+When you restart the appliance, press the F1 key as soon as the appliance console displays the Press F1 message.
 Type kernel.old and press Enter.

-- When you restart the appliance, press the F1 key when the appliance console displays the Press F1 message.
+- When you restart the appliance, press the F1 key as soon as the appliance console displays the Press F1 message.

 - Reinstall the Citrix ADC release.